QUICK TRAIL FACTS

 This is a wonderful extension of sorts to the fabulous Kennebec Rail Trail, which is across the river.
 Except in this case, the trail is not paved (but still wheelchair accessible) and passes by interesting historical sites.
 It’s also slightly more pastoral than the trail on the other side.

-The one-way trail begins (or ends) at Old Fort Western, the oldest surviving wooden fort in the U.S. It was built by the British in 1754 and served as a storehouse that could hold goods destined for Fort Halifax, 17 miles north.
+The one-way trail begins (or ends) at Fort Western, the oldest surviving wooden fort in the U.S. It was built by the British in 1754 and served as a storehouse that could hold goods destined for Fort Halifax, 17 miles north.
 Benedict Arnold used the fort as a staging point in 1775 during the American Revolution.
-Now it’s a living history museum, with people in costumes!
+Adjacent to the site is the Cushnoc Archeological Site.

 The main portion of the trail runs between Independence Drive to the Old Fort Western.
 There is additional track running south through the AMHI woods that ends at a sand pit-like area.